Raj Pradhan

-Raj Kumar Pradhan (राज कुमार प्रधान) (born 27 April 1973) is a former Nepalese cricketer.
+Raj Pradhan (राज कुमार प्रधान) (born 27 April 1973) is a former Nepalese cricketer.
 Raj is a right-handed batsman and a leg spin bowler.
 He made his debut for Nepal against UAE in July 2002.

 He also represented the Panchakanya Tej of the Nepal Premier League and Region no. 1 Biratnagar of the National League.

 Biography

 Born in 1973, Raj Pradhan first played for Nepal at the 2002 ACC Trophy in Singapore.
 He made his first-class début in 2004 when he played for Nepal against the UAE and Malaysia in the 2004 ICC Intercontinental Cup.
 Later in the year he played in the ACC Trophy in Kuala Lumpur as well as ACC Fast Track Countries Tournament matches against Singapore and the UAE.